Continuing Education Activity

 Birth-2 weeks: 5-20x10^9/L

-Leukocytosis can occur acutely and often transiently or chronically, either in response to an inflammatory stressor/cytokine cascade or as part of an autonomous myeloproliferative neoplasm.
+Leukocytosis can occur acutely and often transiently or chronically in response to an inflammatory stressor/cytokine cascade or as part of an autonomous myeloproliferative neoplasm.
 Neutrophilia is the most common presentation, but clinicians should be aware of the other cell lines that can be involved in acute and chronic presentations.
 A detailed history, physical examination, medication reconciliation, full evaluation of a CBC with differential, and comparison to prior CBCs can help clinicians elucidate the underlying cause of leukocytosis and guide appropriate treatment.

 Leukocytosis is a relatively common phenomenon on a CBC with a variety of causes.
 The first step is to obtain a CBC with differential, which evaluates the different cell lines.
 A peripheral blood smear can be helpful and is appropriate in patients with unexplained leukocytosis.
 It can be particularly helpful to obtain a manual differential for the analysis of abnormal cells or if there is a question of the accuracy of the automated leukocyte differential.

 When evaluating the peripheral smear under microscopy, the blood should be collected from a fresh lab draw that is anticoagulated or directly from a finger stick puncture.
 Preparing the slide involves a gradation of blood on the slide from thick to thin.
-The smear is air-dried and then a stain, such as May-Grunwald-Giemsa and Wright stains, which produces cells where the nuclei are blue and the cytoplasm is pink.
-Under the microscope, the clinician will then begin the slide review on the feathered, or thin edge of the smear, where the cells are just barely overlapping, and work into the thicker area of the smear, where the WBC's typically reside.
+The smear is air-dried and then a stain, such as May-Grunwald-Giemsa and Wright stains, which produces cells where the nuclei are blue, and the cytoplasm is pink.
+Under the microscope, the clinician will then begin the slide review on the feathered or thin edge of the smear, where the cells are just barely overlapping, and work into the thicker area of the smear, where the WBC's typically reside.
 High-power field viewing with an oil-immersion lens is necessary to examine leukocytes for abnormalities and inclusions.

-Typical leukocytes of neutrophils, basophils, monocytes, eosinophils, and lymphocytes, are expected to be seen in the appropriate percentages as discussed in the Etiology section of this article.
+Typical leukocytes of neutrophils, basophils, monocytes, eosinophils, and lymphocytes are expected to be seen in the appropriate percentages, as discussed in the Etiology section of this article.
 Immature granulocytes and precursors, such as blasts and myelocytes, and lymphoma cells are significantly abnormal findings.

-When a patient presents with leukocytosis on initial CBC, a careful history and physical examination should be performed, as well as evaluation of prior CBCs for trends.
+When a patient presents with leukocytosis on initial CBC, a careful history and physical examination should be performed, as well as an evaluation of prior CBCs for trends.
 In an acute setting, such as an urgent care facility or emergency department, prior CBCs may not be available for evaluation and interpretation.
 Targeted histories and physical examination may guide the clinician in the proper direction as to the underlying cause for the leukocytosis.
 In these settings, stress, trauma, and infection are likely the most common cause of leukocytosis.
 In a less acute setting, such as primary care appointment, a routine CBC may demonstrate leukocytosis, and this may require further investigation if the patient has not had recent stress (emotional or physical), surgery, or infection.
 Prior CBCs, if available, are extremely useful in determining if this is an acute lab elevation, or if this is a more persistent elevated trend that needs further consideration.
 In persistent elevations of certain lines, such as less common cell lines (basophils and monocytes), on multiple CBCs, should prompt the clinician to ask the patient targeted historical questions to evaluate for malignancy.
 Typical symptoms of an underlying malignancy can include fevers, chills, night sweats, unintended weight loss, fatigue, and/or easy bruising.
 In women, pregnancy can increase leukocytes greater than the upper limit of the normal reference range of 11x10^9.
 This must also be assessed on initial evaluation.

 Significant elevations, such as leukocytosis close to 100x10^9, should always prompt immediate evaluation for leukemia or myeloproliferative disorders.
 Myeloproliferative disorders are a group of disease processes characterized by cell dysplasia.
 There are several categories, some involving leukocytes and some involving other cell lines.
 Regardless, malignant transformation is possible.
 A review of symptoms should focus on evaluation for shortness of breath, anemia, pallor, unusual bleeding, petechiae, frequent infections, and fatigue.
 Physical examination should look for pallor (indicative of possible underlying anemia), petechiae, bruises, tachycardia, palpable lymphadenopathy, and splenomegaly.
-Frequent follow up with CBC collections should be arranged with the assistance of a hematology and oncology consultant to monitor for any sort of malignant transformation.
+Frequent follow-up with CBC collections should be arranged with the assistance of a hematology and oncology consultant to monitor for any sort of malignant transformation.

 The past medical history should be reviewed, especially for the history of prior malignancies.
 Patients who have undergone chemotherapy and/or radiation therapy are at increased risk of leukemia or lymphoma.
 Family history is also important, as some leukemias have a genetic predisposition.
 In adults, leukemia can occur without any identifiable predisposing factor.
 In children, germline genetic mutations can be inherited from a parent or appear de novo.
 Familial conditions, such as Li-Fraumeni syndrome, Neurofibromatosis Type 1, Noonan syndrome, and Lynch syndrome, among others, are characterized by a predisposition for multiple malignancies, some of which have bone marrow involvement and associated leukocyte malignancies.
 Down syndrome has also been linked to a higher tendency for myeloproliferative disorders and leukemia.
 A careful family history, including siblings, parents, and grandparents, will help identify children and adolescents at risk for these possible malignancies.